tinyml-schema-collab/tinyml-schema/README.md

 This is the tinyml-schema project repository.
 It contains all the schemas, examples, and related software.

 The goal of tinyml-schema is not to invent new semantic models for IoT.
 Instead we integrate and reuse existing schemas, ontologies and vocabularies.
 The approach is open, organic and community based.
-However we do encourage domain experts to give their proposals, and thus help us growing tinyml-schema.

 ## Citation
 If our work has been useful for your research and you would like to cite it in an scientific publication, please cite our paper [Towards Semantic Management of On-Device Applications in Industrial IoT](https://github.com/tinyml-schema-collab/tinyml-schema) as follows: